jessemyers/postgres-json/README.md

 ## When Should You Use JSON Columns?

-In my experience, the drawbacks of JSNOn colums are only justified when both of the following are true:
+In my experience, the drawbacks of JSON colums are only justified when both of the following are true:

  1. The level of effort to map your data structure into SQL is high.
  2. Your data structure is isolated to a small area and a small number of people.